stormchaserroleplaying/stormchaserRPG/Creation/Background/index.md

 | Tool Proficiency | 1 |
 | Language Proficiency | 1 |

-* You can’t increase an ability score above 20.
+* You can’t increase an attribute above 20.
 * Expertise requires proficiency.
 Mastery requires expertise.
 * Proficiencies granted by your class may be sacrificed in exchange for their equivalent value, which may be redistributed to another category.
 * When you permanently increase your Intelligence modifier, you may spend additional points as normal.
 Proficiencies learned by spending points cannot be lost once gained.

-## Your Character's Abilities
+## Your Character's Attributes
-Take your character’s ability scores and species into account as you flesh out their appearance and personality.
+Take your character’s attributes and species into account as you flesh out their appearance and personality.
 A very strong character with low Intelligence might think and behave very differently from a very smart character with low Strength.

 For example, high Strength usually corresponds to a burly or athletic body, while a character with low Strength might be scrawny or plump.